the-urlist/backend-csharp/README.md

 Update the `local.settings.json` file with your Application Insights key to the `APPINSIGHTS_INSTRUMENTATIONKEY` setting.
 You could also just remove this if you don't want to use Application Inisghts.

 [Create an a Cosmos DB instance](https://docs.microsoft.com/en-us/azure/cosmos-db/how-to-manage-database-account?WT.mc_id=theurlist-github-cephilli) in Azure using the SQL API.
 Update the `local.settings.json` file with your Cosmos DB connection string in the `LinkLinkConnection` settings.
+This database will initially be empty.
+If you try out the API with Postman (see below), the collection and sample documents will be created for you automatically.
+Otherwise it's structure will be created when you create your first list through the frontend.

 Start the function via the command line
 ```bash